-Offering God's Grace Talk about ways the children can be like the Samaritan and help their neighbors by doing simple acts of kindness.
+Offering God's Grace

+Talk about ways the children can be like the Samaritan and help their neighbors by doing simple acts of kindness.
 Invite them to think about who and how they can help in the coming week.
-Distribute copies of GN 2 and invite the children to color the icons.
-As a group, look at the ideas on GN 2.
+As a group, look at the ideas on GN 3 and color the icons.
 Invite the children to add an idea of their own in the blank space.
 Cut along the dotted lines to create tear-away strips.
 Invite the children to tear off one or two strips each day during the week and do the simple acts of kindness.

-G
+Extra Activity

-B Year 1, Spring 1 🧹 Extra Activity Distribute copies of GN 3 and crayons for children to share as they make drawings of their neighbors inside the frames.
+Distribute copies of GN 4 and crayons for children to share as they make drawings of their neighbors inside the frames.
 Talk together about who are our neighbors.
 Encourage the children to think beyond those who live next door.

 Create a neighbor display in a gathering area of your church.
-Make extra copies of GN 3 and invite others to add to the display.
-LOVING AND SERVING GOD Invite the children to gather and lead them in cleaning up the worship space.
-Listen to and sing "God Loves You, and I Love You (Dios te ama y yo te amo)"-SCM 28-to celebrate that God's love and grace are for all people.
+Make extra copies of GN 4 and invite others to add to the display.

+LOVING AND SERVING GOD

+Invite the children to gather and lead them in cleaning up the worship space.

+Listen to and sing "God Loves You, and I Love You (Dios te ama y yo te amo)"-SCM 27-to celebrate that God's love and grace are for all people.
 Encourage the children to clap their hands and move to the music.

 Invite children to tell what they will remember about today's story.
 Wonder what they will tell their families and friends about the Good Samaritan.
 Ask them to look for ways they can be good Samaritans to their neighbors.

 Pray the following prayer or one of your own choosing.

+Dear God,

+you call us to follow Jesus.

+Help us to do as Jesus taught:

+to love you with all our heart,

+soul,

+and strength.

-Dear God, you call us to follow Jesus.
-Help us to do as Jesus taught: to love you with all our heart, soul, and strength.
-Help us to love others as you have loved us, especially those who need help and who we may not pay attention to.
+Help us to love others as you have loved us,

+especially those who need help

+and who we may not pay attention to.

 In Jesus' name, we pray.

 Amen.

-Send the children with a blessing, "(Name), love God and love your neighbor.
-God's love is with you."
+Send the children off with a blessing for a good week and your hope to see them next Sunday.

+Ask parents and caregivers for their email addresses so that you can provide them with the link to www.pcusastore.com/GGGdownloads, where they can download coloring pages, Grace Sightings, audio stories, and songs (see p. vii).

+Grace Notes Year 1, Spring 1 GN 1

+Your friends have come to your house, and your little brother wants to play with them too.

+Grandpa wants to go with your family to the amusement park, but he isn't able to walk very well.

+On the school field trip, you get paired up with a new kid who doesn't speak much English and has brought strange food for a snack.

+Mom has had a terrible day at work and is too tired to cook.
+This is the third night this week.

+Mrs. Bitterly is an elderly member of your church who lives on the other side of town.
+At church, she always looks like she is frowning, and you don't like how she smells.
+Your dad is going to drive you to a friend's house but first he has to drop off a meal for Mrs. Bitterly.

+There is a boy at school who isn't very nice to you.
+On the way to school, you see him drop his lunch bag in a huge puddle.
+It is soaked through.
+You have a hot lunch today.